Asymptotic Geometry of Four-Dimensional Steady Solitons: Preliminaries

-As a result, $\left\langle \sigma'(b), \G_q'(\tau)\right\rangle>0$.
-By first variation formula for distance, it follows that $\tau\mapsto d(o,\G_q(\tau))$ is increasing. \end{proof} To encode the asymptotic behavior of the scalar curvature along gradient lines, it is convenient to record the limiting value of $R$ at infinity on each such line by a function $G$.
-The question of whether the scalar curvature vanishes at infinity is then determined by whether $G\equiv 0$ on $\Sigma$, as the following lemma shows. \begin{lemma} Let $(M^4,g, f)$ be a gradient steady soliton satisfying \hyperref[assumption:A1]{(A1)} and \hyperref[assumption:A2]{(A2)}.
-Define $G:M\setminus \{o\}\to [0,1)$ such that
+see for instance \cite{MMS26}.
+By variation of distance, $\p_s^+d_{\bar{g}_s}(q_1,q_2)\leq 0$ for $s\leq s_0$.
+Integrating this inequality yields the lemma. \end{proof} We now introduce a function $G$ that records the limiting value of $R$ along the curves $\G_q$.
+The next lemma shows that the scalar curvature vanishes at infinity exactly when $G$ vanishes on $\Sigma$. \begin{lemma} Let $(M^4,g, f)$ be a gradient steady soliton satisfying \textup{\hyperref[assumption:A1]{(A1)}} and \textup{\hyperref[assumption:A2]{(A2)}}.
+Define $G:M\setminus \{o\}\to [0,1)$ by